lowendguru/abna/README.md

 ### Step definitions
 The Gherkin expressions used in the .feature files are mapped (glued) to methods via regex.
 The step methods can be found in folder `src/test/java/functionaltests/stepdefinitions`.
 Step classes extend from CommonSteps for reusability of common methods.

-### Configuration files
+### Configuration file
-Serenity uses files `serenity.properties` and `src/test/resources/serenity.conf` for various configuration parameters.
-The conf file is particularly useful to enable/disable the browser's headless mode and to define environments.
+Serenity uses file `src/test/resources/serenity.conf` for various configuration parameters such as enable/disable the browser's headless mode and to define environments.

 # Test execution
 ## Preconditions